Domochip/sms2mqtt/README.md

 # Prerequisites

-You need a GSM dongle "compatible" with Gammu : https://wammu.eu/phones/ Even if your dongle is not listed, it should works with.
+You need a GSM dongle "compatible" with Gammu : https://wammu.eu/phones/
+Even if your dongle is not listed, it should works with.

-if you need specific gammu settings to be added, feel free to open a PR or an issue
+If you need specific gammu settings to be added, feel free to open a PR or an issue.

 # How does it works